HunterMuratore/Yokai/README.md

 ## Usage

-- For instructions on usage of the site, refer to the Features tab down below.
+- For instructions on usage of the site, refer to the [Features](#features) tab down below.

-- *Click on Features in Table of Contents*

 - ***Below are images of the finished site.***